sauliuz/amokjs/README.md

 Once your mock API is successfully uploaded to Apigee you can make API request to it and get mocked responses.

+Mock API will serve response content from a file matching files in the */node/routes/responses* directory.
+There are 2 ways of requesting mock responses from API powered by amock.

-Mock API will serve you response content from matching files in the */node/routes/responses* directory.
-For example if you send API request to *yourapi.com/mock-api/xml* mock will serve response from file named *xml* in */node/routes/responses*.
-As simple as that.
+* Mock API will serve response content from a file matching files file name in the request path.
+For example if you send API request to *yourapi.com/mock-api/xml* mock will serve response from file named *xml*.
+* Mock API will serve response content from a file matching **x-mock-filename** header content.
+In this case the main request path has to be */*.
+For example if you send API request to *yourapi.com/mock-api/* and request will contain *x-mock-filename* HTTP header - mock will serve response from file named *xml*.

 ######Supported Headers

 Headers amock supports:

 * **x-mock-response-code** request header allows developers to request custom HTTP response code from mock API
-* **x-mock-extention** header allows developers to have multiple similar response files with different subnames.
-For example if *x-mock-type: _error1* header is supplied mock API will try to serve response from *filename_error1* file.
+* **x-mock-filename** request header allows developers to pass mock file name in the HTTP request header rather then request path.
+For example if *x-mock-filename: xml* is used in the header and request path is */* mock API will attempt to serve response from *xml* file.

 ######Supported template variables